Our Fight for Racial and Social Justice

 • Black Ambition is a nonprofit initiative founded by Pharrell Williams that provides a bridge to success for Black and Latinx entrepreneurs who are launching tech, design, healthcare and consumer products/services startups.
 Cooley partners with an annual Black Ambition cohort program, hosting workshops focused on fundraising for high-growth companies.

-• Chicago:Blend is a collaborative effort of venture capitalists in Chicago who know that diverse teams and inclusive environments are critical foundations for both the startups they invest in and their own venture firms.
+• Chicago:Blend is a collaborative effort of venture capitalists in Chicago who know that diverse teams and inclusive environments are critical foundations for the startups they invest in and their own venture firms.
 Cooley is an active advisory board member, engaging on annual programming and thought leadership to educate and empower the Chicago VC ecosystem.

 • Diversity VC is a nonprofit partnership promoting diversity in venture capital.
 Cooley is a sponsor and supports Diversity VC’s four key initiatives: building a diverse network of venture capital professionals, helping venture capital firms hire from diverse backgrounds, connecting the venture capital community to a broader network, and analyzing data on diversity in the venture capital industry.